 In order to reduce or mitigate the risk of changes in the fair value of financial assets and financial liabilities due to movements in interest rates, NMB enters into fair value hedge relationships by transforming the fixed interest rate risk in recognised financial assets and financial liabilities to floating with interest rate swaps.
-NMB designate a portfolio of derivatives, as a hedge of similar aggregated assets or liabilities as a group since individual assets or individual liabilities in the group share the risk exposure that is designated as being hedged.
+NMB applies fair value hedge accounting both at micro and macro level.
+The micro level is applied for hedging fixed rate debt securities in issue.
+The macro level is applied for hedging loans and deposits where fixed rate loans and term deposits are initially offset and the residual exposure hedged using a portfolio of interest rate swaps up to the designated portion of either the net asset or liability.